Loy Yang Power Station: Greenhouse gas emissions

 Carbon Monitoring for Action estimates this power station emits 14.4 e6t of greenhouse gases each year as a result of burning coal.
 On 3 September 2007 the Loy Yang complex was the target of climate change activists.
 The activists locked themselves to conveyor belts and reduced power production for several hours before being cut free.
 Four people were arrested.

-On 23 September 2021 Environment Victoria took legal action against AGL Energy, which owns Loy Yang A (and also EnergyAustralia, owner of Yallourn power station, and Alinta at Loy Yang B) for failure to manage climate pollution, in a case that was the first to test the Victorian government’s climate change laws.
+On 23 September 2021, Environment Victoria took legal action against AGL Energy, which owns Loy Yang A (and also EnergyAustralia, owner of Yallourn power station, and Alinta at Loy Yang B) for failure to manage climate pollution, in a case that was the first to test the Victorian government’s climate change laws.

 Engineering heritage award

 The power station received an Engineering Heritage Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.

 Future

 In September 2022, AGL announced that Loy Yang A would close in 2035.

 Alinta Energy, the owner of Loy Yang B, has announced an intention to operate it until 2047.
 However, the state government has announced a target that 95% of Victoria's electricity will be generated by renewable energy by 2035.
 It would be impossible to meet this target if Loy Yang B continued to operate in its present form.
-The Premier of Victoria, Daniel Andrews, has stated that it is unlikely to operate to the previously announced closure date.
+The ex-Premier of Victoria, Daniel Andrews, has stated that it is unlikely to operate to the previously announced closure date.